stelioszach03/thesis-ranking-itineraries/PROJECT_STRUCTURE.md

 When using this code, please cite:
 ```
 Zacharioudakis, S. (2025).
 Ranking Itineraries: Dynamic Algorithms Meet User Preferences.
-Master's Thesis, National and Kapodistrian University of Athens.
+Bachelor's Thesis, National and Kapodistrian University of Athens.
 ```